gaelforget/ClimateModels.jl/README.md

 **ClimateModels.jl** provides a uniform interface to climate models of varying complexity and completeness.
 Models that range from low dimensional to whole Earth System models can be run and/or analyzed via this framework.

-It supports workflows that either run models or replay previous model output retrieved storage.
+It supports workflows that either run models or replay model output retrieved from storage.
 File formats commonly used in climate science are supported.
-Version control is supported using _git_ to enable workflow documentation and reproducibility.
+It uses _git_ to enable workflow documentation and reproducibility.

-Example notebooks listed below are also found in [the docs](https://gaelforget.github.io/ClimateModels.jl/dev/).
+Example notebooks listed below are from [the docs](https://gaelforget.github.io/ClimateModels.jl/dev/).

 <details>
  <summary> Examples that Run Models </summary>